-One of the most exciting events for new parents is hearing their baby utter his first words.
-It is hard to say for sure when to expect your baby to say his first words, but most babies will be able to say 3 to 5 words by the time they are about a year old.
-Your baby may start trying to talk sooner than this.
-As a matter of fact, you may hear your baby babbling words like “ma ma” and “da da” as early as six months of age.
-While he may be practicing making sounds and imitating at this age, he probably doesn’t actually understand the meaning of the words he is babbling just yet.
+One of the most exciting events for new parents is hearing their baby utter their first words.
+It's hard to say for sure when to expect this, but most babies will be able to say three to five words by the time they're a year old.
+You may even hear your baby babbling words like “ma ma” and “da da” as early as six months.
+Below is what to expect from your child in terms of their language development and age.

-Your baby’s receptive language, or what he understands, develops before his expressive language, or what he says.
-When you talk to your baby, you are helping to develop his receptive language and stimulating his overall language development.
-Even if your baby isn’t able to speak to you, he is still absorbing information and expanding his vocabulary just by listening to you.
-Some babies take longer to learn how to coordinate their tongue and mouth to form sounds.
+The receptive language of babies (otherwise known as what they understand) develops before their expressive language (what they say).
+When you talk to your baby, you’re helping the development of his receptive language and stimulating his overall language development.
+Even if your baby isn’t able to speak to you, he’s still absorbing information and expanding his vocabulary just by listening to you.

 Your baby starts learning to communicate with you very early.
-One of the first ways your baby communicates with you is by crying.
-Now this may not sound like language development but this is how he tells you what’s going on.
-You may even discover that your baby has a different type of cry depending on what he is trying to communicate to you.
+One of the first ways your baby does this is by crying.
+This may not sound like language development, but it’s how they tell you what’s going on.
+You may even discover that your baby has a different type of cry depending on what they're trying to communicate to you.

-At around 4-6 months your baby will start babbling around this stage of life.
+Your baby will start babbling around this stage of life.
 They should also be responding to you by smiling and cooing.
-This is how he communicates with you at this age.
-Even though he isn’t forming actual words with his babbling, he should be starting to make some of the sounds he will later use to form words.
-You may hear him making vowel sounds first like “ooh” and “aah” and then later he will start combining consonants and vowels to make sounds like “da da” or “ba ba”.
+Even though they aren’t forming actual words by babbling, they should begin to make some of the sounds later used to form words.
+You may hear them speaking vowel sounds first like “ooh” and “aah.”
+Later, they will combine consonants and vowels to make sounds like “da da” or “ba ba.”

 Your baby’s receptive language will really start to blossom during this time.
-He will understand more and should be able to understand simple instructions like “no-no.” Your baby may not be talking just yet but he should be babbling by now.
-Pay attention to him and you may notice him trying to imitate sounds or gestures that you make.
-For example, he may wave bye bye or blow kisses.
-If he hasn’t started talking yet, try not to worry.
-He should be saying his first words soon.
+They should be able to understand simple instructions like “no.” Your baby may not be talking just yet, but they should be babbling by now.
+Pay attention to them, and you may notice they're imitating sounds or gestures you make.
+For example, they may wave “bye bye” or blow kisses.
+If they haven’t started talking yet, try not to worry.
+You should be hearing the first words soon.

-Your baby will likely say his first words sometime between 11 and 14 months.
-By 18 months, you can expect him to be able to say up to 20 words.
+Your child will likely say their first words between 11 and 14 months.
+By 18 months, you can expect to be them to say up to 20 words.
 Not all babies, however, develop at the same pace or reach milestones at the same time.
 If you ask a group of moms when their children started talking, you will probably get a different answer from each mom.
-Even when you compare children from the same family, you will see variations on when each child learned to talk.
+Even when you compare children from the same family, you will see variations on when each child learned to speak.
 Developmental milestones are designed to help parents and doctors stay alert for signs of problems, but they shouldn't cause you undue worry.

-It is not cause for concern if your baby is under 15 months and not talking, however, they should be babbling by the time he reaches his first birthday though.
-If he is not babbling by the time he turns one, you should discuss this with your doctor.
+It is not cause for concern if your baby is under 15 months and not talking, however, they should be babbling by the time they're one year old.
+If they're not, you should discuss this with your pediatrician.
 You should also pay attention to how your baby responds to sounds.
-If he does not respond to his name when you call him, turn his head towards the direction of a loud sound, or if you just feel that something is not right, you should talk to your doctor.
-By around 16 months your baby should be saying at least a few words.
-If your baby is not saying anything at all by 16 months, you may want to talk to your doctor about getting early intervention services set up for your baby.
-This does not necessarily mean that your baby is not developing normally.
+If they do not respond to their name or turn their head towards the direction of a loud sound—or if you just feel that something is not right—talk to your doctor.
+If your child is not saying anything at all by 16 months, you may want to arrange early intervention services.
+Keep in mind that this does not necessarily mean your baby isn’t developing normally.
 Some perfectly healthy babies do not talk until they are closer to two years old.
-Still, if you are worried about your baby's speech or language development, you should discuss your concerns with your doctor.
+Still, if you are worried about your baby's speech or language development, discuss your concerns with your pediatrician.